No one likes seeing water where it’s not supposed to be. Get to the heart of a leaky AC in this guide—and then get back to enjoying your home.

 Frequently asked questions about leaky air conditioners

-Use this list below to jump ahead to the question you need answered today, or feel free to scan ahead.
+Use this list to jump ahead to the question you need answered today.

 - Can I still use my AC if it’s leaking water?

 - How do you clear an AC drain pipe?

 - How do I know if my AC drain is clogged?

 - How often should you clean the AC drain line?